Spotting carp jumping out of the water gets the adrenaline pumping for us carp anglers.

 But why do carp jump out of the water?
-Unfortunately the answer isn’t as simple as you’d think.
+Unfortunately, the answer isn’t as simple as you’d think.

-There are many reasons why carp leap out of the water and some of these reasons might even indicate feeding patterns so you could hook yourself into some nice fish with a bit of knowledge on why these fish tend to jump.
+There are many reasons why carp leap out of the water, and some of these reasons might even indicate feeding patterns so you could hook yourself into some nice fish with a bit of knowledge on why these fish tend to jump.

-The main reason carp can be seen leaping straight of the water is anatomical and most likely won’t give any tell-tale signs of feeding patterns, so purely quite boring if you ask me.
+The main reason carp can be seen leaping straight out of the water is anatomical and most likely won’t give any tell-tale signs of feeding patterns, so purely quite boring if you ask me.